google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ![center](res/train_station.jpg)

 <!--
-You may want to predict the number of travellers at a train station on a given day, given the previous data of how many travellers each day.
+You may want to predict the number of travelers at a train station on a given day, given the previous data of how many travellers each day.
 RNNs pick up on things like varieties of seasonality (e.g. weekday vs weekend, holiday season) and noise.

 However, especially for time series with seasonality, we need to have enough data.
 For example, if we only have data for October and November, we won't do very well at predicting December (since it is a holiday month); we would ideally have data for December of the previous year.